Please put tropes that only apply to a character's Yomi or Fantasy Strike gameplay in the appropriate section.

 - Assist Character: His ghost.
 He can use his C special on the ground or in the air to send her to hold his opponent in place for a moment.

-- Expy: Of Slayer mechanically (his main special attack is a backstep that can be chained into several other attacks) and because he is immortal.
+- Expy: Of Slayer mechanically (his main special attack is a backstep that can be chained into several other attacks) and lore-wise (an immortal man who is accompanied by a similarly immortal woman).
+He even casually lies down in a relaxing pose when knocked out, just like Slayer.

 - Shout-Out: His Yomi counter.
 He yells "OBJECTION!" and points so hard it hurts his opponent.
 His clothes also resemble Miles Edgeworth's, to strengthen the reference.